ShivamMistry/RSLoader/README.md

 RSLoader is a lightweight loader for the RuneScape game.

-Its aim is to replicate the functionality of jagexappletviewer.jar, but as FOSS software.
+Its aim is to replicate the functionality of jagexappletviewer.jar, but as free and open-source software (FOSS).

+RSLoader is not endorsed or affiliated in any way by/with Jagex Ltd, and as such proper precautions must be taken before using this software.

 RSLoader intends to eventually emulate jagexappletviewer.jar completely.

 It currently does _NOT_ display advertisements, so __do NOT use this to play on an account without a membership subscription__.